xjtuiair-cag/Matterhorn/docs/en_us/data/README.md

 `sampling (int)`: Interval for sampling events.
 Default is `1`, meaning all events in the dataset are selected.
 This parameter is for preventing event density, thus saving computational costs.

-`count (bool)`: Whether to output the event count for each point as pulse output.
-If `False`, the pulse sequence will only have `0` and `1`; otherwise, the output is the event count of that point.
+`count (bool)`: Whether to output the event count for each point as spike output.
+If `False`, the spike sequence will only have `0` and `1`; otherwise, the output is the event count of that point.

 `time_steps (int)`: Time steps `T` for the output tensor.